rootstrap/react-native-use-styles/USER_GUIDE.md

 ### Path notation and aliases

-Apart from traditional path notations and aliases you can, by using the library, adopt a different approach.
+Apart from traditional styles object you can, by using the library, adopt a different approach.

-In the following code we have easily created an aliases `purple` that will set the background color to purple.
+In the following code we have easily created a shortcut for the style, that will set the background color to purple.

 ```js
 import { Styles } from 'react-native-use-styles';